axibase/atsd/rule-engine/functions-text.md

 abbreviate(string s, integer n) string
 ```

-Truncates string `s` using ellipses to hide extraneous text. `n` is the desired length of the output string.
+Truncates string `s` using ellipses to hide extraneous text. `n` is the maximum length of the output string.

 The minimum length of the output string is `4` characters: `1` character is string `s` plus `3` characters used for ellipses (`...`).